jeremiah-shaulov/water/README.md

 When somebody wants to start writing to this stream, he calls `wrStream.getWriter()`, and after that call the stream becomes locked.
 Future calls to `wrStream.getWriter()` will throw error till the writer is released (`writer.releaseLock()`).

-Other operations that write to the stream (like `wrStream.writeAll()`) also lock it (internally they get writer, and release it later).
+Other operations that write to the stream (like `wrStream.writeWhenReady()`) also lock it (internally they get writer, and release it later).

 ### Methods: